avaxman/INFOMGP-Practical1/README.md

 <span style="color:blue">Q:</span> I have an angular velocity $\overline{\omega}$, how do I integrate it?
 <span style="color:blue">A:</span> <span style="color:red">Changed answer</span>: this is fully explained in class (Lecture 5).

+<span style="color:blue">Q:</span> Why is the demo not working out of the box?
+<span style="color:blue">A:</span>: with the same parameters as your input program: infomgp_practical1 "folder_name_without_slash" "name of txt scene files".

 #Good work!